Ruse

 PROFILE FAQ

-Changes in local infrastructure significantly impact an area's performance.
+Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified four projects that may affect this region: Campbelltown Sport and Health Centre of Excellence, Smiths Creek Reserve Trail Improvements, Airds-Bradbury Renewal Project, and Appin (Part) Precinct - Future Appin Communities.
-The following list details those most relevant.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.